-Xenopus laevis varies in size; males (45.6 to 97.5 mm) tend to be be smaller than females (57 to 147 mm).
+Xenopus laevis is large frog which exhibits sexual dimorphism; males (45.6 to 97.5 mm) tend to be be smaller than females (57 to 147 mm).
 Their heads and bodies are depressed and flattened and they have small round eyes on the top of their heads.
 The skin is smooth and the hind limbs are long and robust.
 The three inner toes of the large fully webbed feet have small black claws on them.
 The body color is usually dark-gray to greenish-brown dorsally, and pale ventrally (Trueb 2003).

 Despite the genomic revolution, the first complete genome of a frog, Xenopus tropicalis, was sequenced only in 2010.
 Session et al. (2016) have sequenced the genome of Xenopus laevis.
 Because X. tropicalis is diploid and X. laevis is tetraploid, important inferences can be made about genome evolution.
 Based on analysis of the rate of synonymous mutations in protein-coding genes, they estimated that the two species diverged from each other about 48 mya, a date is remarkably close to the estimate based on phylogenetic analysis of fossils, morphology, and other genomic sequences.
 They also calculated that the lineage of tetraploid Xenopus species originated 17–18 mya from two now extinct diploid ancestors.